DevilXD/TwitchDropsMiner/README.md

 # Twitch Drops Miner (for Docker)

 This application allows you to AFK mine timed Twitch drops, without having to worry about switching channels when the one you were watching goes offline, claiming the drops, or even receiving the stream data itself.
 This helps you save on bandwidth and hassle.
-This is a fork of https://github.com/DevilXD/TwitchDropsMiner meant to be run inside Docker.
+This is a fork of https://github.com/DevilXD/TwitchDropsMiner that adds a web-based UI.

-### Docker Fork Modifications:
+### Fork Modifications:
-This fork has been specifically modified for Docker deployment with the following key changes:
-- **System tray removed** - All system tray functionality has been disabled and runtime dependencies removed
+- **Web UI** - Added a browser-based interface via NiceGUI, accessible from any device on your network — see [webui/README.md](webui/README.md)
 - **Console logging** - Added `--stdlog` command line option to output logs to stdout/stderr
 - **Streamlined settings** - Moved settings into ./config folder
 - **Automated upstream sync** - Workflow to automatically merge updates from the upstream repository
 - **Enhanced error handling** - Improved error messages when settings files can't be loaded
-- **Login URL management** - Login URLs are copied to clipboard
+- **Login URL management** - Login URLs are copied to clipboard (tkinter GUI)
 - **About tab links** - Repository URL updated in about tab
-- **Web UI** - Added web-based interface via NiceGUI, see [webui/README.md](webui/README.md)

-> [!WARNING]
+> [!NOTE]
-> Anything below this point is for running the application normally, NOT in docker.
-Go to https://github.com/fireph/docker-twitch-drops-miner to learn about how to run it in Docker.
+> To run the application in Docker, see https://github.com/fireph/docker-twitch-drops-miner.
 DO NOT report any Docker issues to https://github.com/DevilXD/TwitchDropsMiner!

 ### How It Works: